Jaguar XJS: Aftermarket modifications

+TWR XJS

 Tom Walkinshaw Racing (TWR) formed JaguarSport in partnership with Jaguar in 1988.
 XJR-S was their first model.
 But prior to 1988, specifically between 1984 and 1988, TWR offered sporting versions of XJS coupe and cabriolet cars.
 Various bodywork, trim and engine upgrade options were available on both the 3.6 litre 6-cylinder and 5.3 litre V12 vehicles.
 These cars are particularly unique and rare, often misinterpreted and misunderstood due to the poor record keeping for the pre-1988 cars.
 Further confusion is caused by the production of later XJR-S "JaguarSport" cars to similar specifications.

 Some of the known upgrades included engine and transmission, low drag body kit, special bumper kit (for North American market), 8"x16" low drag Speedline Italian made alloy wheels fitted with "TWR" centre cap (very similar to later XJR-S wheels fitted with "Sport" centre cap), TWR suspension kit, TWR brake kit, TWR steering wheel, manual gearbox (5-speed close ratio), automatic gearbox quick shift kit, automatic gearshift lever (screw on leather type as used on XJR-S), TWR power assisted steering valve and others.

 TWR body kits included a rear spoiler with a distinctive hole for radio antenna on the right hand side.
 It was also shaped differently than later XJR-S spoilers as it stood higher and had more distinctive flaps on the sides.

 The fibreglass side mouldings (side skirts) were equipped with rubber seams.

 Front bumper modifications included removal of the chrome and reinforcing front air dam and rear bumper featured exhaust exit apertures and rear integrated fog lights.